Call Today for a Free Consultation

 If you are seeking a modification to your alimony arrangement, or wish to dispute a modification request made by your former spouse, it is advised that you contact a Murrieta divorce lawyer from our firm for representation.

-Since its establishment, Law Office of Sharon L. Tate has provided exceptional legal representation to many individuals through the Murrieta area in their divorce and family law cases.
+Since its establishment, Tate Law Group, APC has provided exceptional legal representation to many individuals through the Murrieta area in their divorce and family law cases.
 Ms. Tate has spent the bulk of her career as a trial attorney, and her experience has proven to be of great benefit in negotiations on the legal issue of a modification of alimony.
 If you are attempting to settle a matter related to alimony modification, contact us today, and we will provide you with legal representation to address your matter of spousal support modification professionally with the court.